-For those who have not been following the whole debate, this Google hangout had been set up in response to the furore that has kicked off since I published my first article Why I Won’t Be Attending TBEX Cancun in response to TBEX’s support of unethical dolphin excursions, the debate that started up on Outbounding.org, and Matt Kepnes of Nomadic Matt launched the petition to get TBEX to stop supporting and promoting unethical tours.
+For those who have not been following the whole debate, this Google hangout had been set up in response to the furore that has kicked off since I published my first article Why I Won’t Be Attending TBEX Cancun in response to TBEX’s support of unethical dolphin excursions, and the subsequent debate that started up on Outbounding.org and the petition launched by Matt Kepnes of Nomadic Matt to get TBEX to stop supporting and promoting unethical tours.

 As great as the hangout was however, unfortunately there was never going to be enough time to address all of the issues in this huge debate or respond to every point made by everyone.
 We literally could have debated all night.
 Given that I would like to take the time now to respond specifically to just a few of Rick Calvert’s points on TBEX’s stance, because quite frankly I still think his defence of TBEX’s position still does not hold up.